Manage my study

 When your project starts you will be required to provide regular progress reports.
 Your study spending will also be monitored against targets set during start-up.

 More information is available on our studies in progress page.

 NIHR uses Researchfish to monitor the impact of funded research.
 The data you submit between the start of your project and for up to five years after it finishes allows us to demonstrate the difference that your research project has made.
 The data allows us to make the case for continued applied health research funding and evaluate the most effective ways to allocate it.

 More information is available on our Researchfish page.

 We actively encourage research teams to disseminate their findings widely, and to a broad range of audiences.
 Guidance and information on how to do so is available here.
 However, it is a contractual requirement that you provide copies of your outputs at least 28 days before publication or presentation and name the NIHR as the funder.
 Please note that for Global Health Research you are required to provide copies of your outputs at least 14 days before publication or presentation, naming the NIHR as the funder.
 We do not want to suppress or alter your plans for publication, but it is important that we let the Department of Health know of any published material so that if approached with a query, they can provide an informed response.

-More information is available on our branding and output reporting page.
+More information is available on our output reporting and branding page.